-The iFLEX project is collaborating with the OneNet and MAKING-CITY projects by sharing piloting cases.
-In this initial phase, collaboration demonstration was arranged with the OneNet project.
-The iFLEX provided the HOAS building as the flexibility resource and the iFLEX Assistant as the interface.
+The iFLEX project collaborated with the OneNet and MAKING-CITY projects by sharing piloting cases.
+A demonstration was arranged with the OneNet project and the iFLEX project provided the HOAS building as the flexibility resource and the iFLEX Assistant as the interface.
 OneNet provided the marketplace integration to the OneNet platform.
 As mentioned in sub-section 4.6, multiple products are available to fulfil the needs of SOs.
-Depending on the product, the optimization model of the OneNet platform is different to take into account the requirements of the SO during procurement.
+Depending on the product, the optimization model of the OneNet platform is different taking into account the requirements of the SO during procurement.
 Moreover, the optimization is performed for each market session and for each call to purchase offer for flexibility.
 In this demonstration, the purchase offer and the iFLEX HOAS building flexibility is targeted at Nord Pool intraday market within ST-P-E framework and activated accordingly.